 This is a beginner’s guide to running the Club Speech contests.
-It is not intended to cover every detail.
-There are Contest FAQs on this website as well as a Checklist of things to do for the contest, as well as more information on the Toastmasters International site.
+It is not intended to cover every detail but will direct you to the relevant resources you will need for the contests.

 The club VPE is usually the person who organises the contest, but this doesn’t mean they have to organise every part of it.
 The VPE can get other members to help them.

-One person might arrange the catering.
+One person might arrange catering.
 Another might arrange judges.
 Another might arrange all the printing of forms.
-This way the workload is shared, and made easier for all.
+This way the workload is shared and made it easier for all.

 Set a Date

 There are 4 contests in total:

 - Table Topics

 Often, two of these contests are held on one night, and then the other two on another night some weeks later.
 Normally it would be Humorous and Table Topics on one night, and then International and Evaluation on the other.